playgameservices/cpp-ios-basic-samples/samples-ios/NativeGame/README.md

   Documentation](https://developers.google.com/games/services/console/enabling).
 Make
   sure you follow the "iOS" instructions for creating your client ID and linking your application.
     <strong>Note: Remember the Bundle ID, you will need to paste it
          in a couple places in your app.</strong>
     You can leave your App Store ID blank for testing purposes.
-2. Make a note of your client ID and application ID as described in the documentation.
+2. Create an achievement named "Gone Native" (or a different name, but you will need to modify the code to match the name).
-3. Create an achievement (or more if you want) and a leaderboard.
+3. Create a leaderboard named "Native Leaders" (or a different name, but you will need to modify the code to match the name).

 After you have configured the game on the Play Console, follow these steps: